Racecaller. Occasional harness driver

-Member of The Ego Hour and Winners’ Friday Panel.
+Member of The Ego Hour, Winners’ Friday Panelist, Carnival Digital form analyst.

 “I’ve spent a lifetime in and around horseracing.
 I grew up in Caulfield, and while most kids did paper rounds to earn a bit of pocket money, I mucked out boxes.
 Some might say that instead of picking it up, I now talk it!
 I started in the media through a community radio show in the early nineties where the “Racetrack” moniker was born, and my first commercial gig was on Triple M’s top-rating Saturday morning sports show ‘The Grill Team’.